moorepants/dissertation/physicalparameters.rst

-Dutch style city bicycle measured with and without instrumentation as described in [Kooijman2009a]_; *Batavus Stratos Deluxe*, a Dutch style sporty city bicycle; *Batavus Crescendo Deluxe* a Dutch style city bicycle with a suspended fork; *Gary Fisher Mountain Bike*, a hardtail mountain bicycle; *Bianchi Pista*, a modern steel frame track racing bicycle; and *Yellow Bicycle*, a stripped down aluminum frame road bicycle measured in two configurations, the second with the fork rotated in the headtube 180 degrees for larger trail.
-The last two bicycles were measured in Davis: the instrumented bicycle presented in chapter :ref:`davisbicycle` and a children's bicycle with a stabilzing flywheel called the GyroBike.
+Dutch style city bicycle measured with and without instrumentation as described in [Kooijman2009a]_; *Batavus Stratos Deluxe*, a Dutch style sporty city bicycle; *Batavus Crescendo Deluxe* a Dutch style city bicycle with a suspended fork; *Gary Fisher Mountain Bike*, a hard-tail mountain bicycle; *Bianchi Pista*, a modern steel frame track racing bicycle; and *Yellow Bicycle*, a stripped down aluminum frame road bicycle measured in two configurations, the second with the fork rotated in the head tube 180 degrees for larger trail.
+The last two bicycles were measured in Davis: the instrumented bicycle presented in chapter :ref:`davisbicycle` and a children's bicycle with a stabilizing flywheel called the GyroBike.

 These eleven different parameter sets can be used with, but are not limited to,